chevron-down Created with Sketch Beta.

 Virginia

-"A judge may participate in programs concerning the law which promote the provision of pro bono publico legal services and may provide leadership in convening, participating, or assisting in advisory committees and community collaborations devoted to the provision of legal services to the indigent or those with low incomes.
-A judge may also support projects and programs directly related to the provision of services to indigent and low income individuals coming before the courts and may comment upon the need for funding of such projects and programs."
+"A judge may participate in programs concerning the law which promote the provision of pro bono legal services, may serve on the governing boards of organizations which promote the provision of pro bono legal services, and may provide leadership in convening, participating, or assisting in advisory committees and community collaborations devoted to the provision of legal services to the indigent or those with low income.
+A judge may also support projects and programs directly related to the provision of services to indigent and low-income individuals coming before the courts and may comment upon the need for funding of such projects and programs."

 Washington

-Furthermore, Section (B) ("A judge may encourage lawyers to provide pro bono publico legal services") is eliminated from the Rule but addressed in Comments [7] and [8], which state that a judge may encourage lawyers to provide pro bono legal services and a judge may provide leadership in identifying and addressing issues involving equal access to the administration of justice; and convening, participating or assisting in advisory committees and community collaborations devoted to the improvement of the law, the legal system, the provision of services, or the administration of justice.
+Comment (8) states, "A judge may provide leadership in identifying and addressing issues involving equal access to the justice system; developing public education programs; engaging in activities to promote the fair administration of justice; and convening, participating, or assisting in advisory committees and community collaborations devoted to the improvement of the law, the legal system, the provision of services, or the administration of justice."

 West Virginia